ICSE2025/SCOPE/README.md

 # SCOPE: Performance Testing for Serverless Computing

+Dataset:
-## The details of relevant research papers: see the file "Executed serverless functions.xlsx"
+    - The details of relevant research papers:
+        - see the file "Executed serverless functions.xlsx"

-## The details of relevant serverless functions: see XXX
+    - The details of relevant serverless functions: see XXX